ksuderman/Json2Json/README.md

 program, at least until we write more documentaion.
 Understanding how Groovy's [MarkupBuilder](http://docs.groovy-lang.org/latest/html/api/groovy/xml/MarkupBuilder.html) works is also useful as the MarkupBuilder used to generate the XSLT stylesheet.

+## Transformation

+Transforming a JSON document into another JSON document performs the following:

+1. Converts the Groovy DSL template into an XSLT document.
+2. Converts the input into a canonical XML format.
+3. Tranforms the canonical XML with the stylesheet.
+4. Converts the output from the transformation to JSON (optional)

 ## The Template DSL